autopkg/MLBZ521-recipes/README.md

   * You must override APPLE_ID and ( PASSWORD_FILE or PASSWORD )
   * BETA must either be empty for stable releases or set to "Beta" in order to match Xcode betas

-See [Facebook's README](https://github.com/facebook/Recipes-for-AutoPkg/tree/master/Xcode) for more information.
+See [Nick McSpadden's README](https://github.com/autopkg/nmcspadden-recipes/tree/master/Xcode) for more information.

 Parent Recipes:
-  * com.facebook.autopkg.xcode.downloader
+  * com.github.nmcspadden.download.xcode

 Available recipe types:
   * pkg